Module 4: Deploying to OpenShift (Optional)

 You’ve demonstrated the complete AI-assisted modernization workflow to your manager at ACME Corp.
-She’s impressed: "This looks promising, but we need to see it actually running in OpenShift.
+They are impressed: "This looks promising, but we need to see it actually running in OpenShift.
 Can you deploy the modernized application and prove the end-to-end process works?"

 ACME needs confidence that AI-modernized applications successfully deploy and run on OpenShift.
 The final validation is seeing the containerized application running in production.